The fine print

 Acceptance

-All Work undertaken by Stapleton Consulting Limited is outlined in a ‘Proposal’ document or an ‘Engagement Letter’.
+All Work undertaken by Stapleton Consulting Limited is outlined in a ‘Proposal’ document/email or an ‘Engagement Letter’.
 These are usually provided to you before we commence the Work.
-The Proposal or Engagement Letter will include a scope of Work, an estimate of our fees, a link so you can access these Terms and Conditions via our website, and any other terms and conditions of engagement mutually agreed between us and you at the time.
+The Proposal or Engagement Letter will include the scope of Work, an estimate of our fees, a link so you can access these Terms and Conditions via our website, and any other terms and conditions of engagement mutually agreed between us and you at the time.

 Your request for us to commence the Work under the Proposal or Engagement Letter constitutes your acceptance of these Terms and Conditions and any other express terms and conditions of engagement mutually agreed between us and you in writing at the time of the Proposal or Engagement Letter.